medusajs/medusa/docs/content/development/scheduled-jobs/create.md

 This builds your code under the `src` directory into the `dist` directory, then runs the Medusa backend.

-If the scheduled job was registered successfully, you should see a message similar to this logged on your Medusa server:
+If the scheduled job was registered successfully, you should see a message similar to this logged on your Medusa backend:

 ```bash
 Registering publish-products